ttannerma/godmode/README.md

 ﻿# godmode
-A discord bot with basic permissions (kick, ban).
+A discord bot with different commands.
 Made using discord.js module.